Are your BMW door locks not working correctly?

 What doesn't work when the General Module is out of the car?

 While the GM5 is out of your car several things won't work.
 Windshield wipers won't work (this could be a big problem if it rains!), interior lights won't work, windows won't go up or down, no alarm functions and of course no automatic door lock control (doors can manually be locked and unlocked as long as the double lock is open.)
-The car is still perfectly driveable without the module, as long as it doesn't rain.
+The car is still perfectly drivable without the module, as long as it doesn't rain.
 If you think it's going to rain I would suggest waiting or applying some Rain-X. This stuff is amazing and I have driven many miles in the heavy rain without using my wipers at all.
 It causes the rain to bead up and practically fly off your windshield, it's really amazing.
 It must be applied when your windshield is totally dry.
 If it's wet it won't work very well.

-If it's only one door then it could be an actuator or the GM5 relays.
+If it's only one door then it could be an actuator or the GM5.
 I checked the schematic and it's possible for the GM5 to give you problems with just the driver door or all the doors expect the drivers or all the doors.
 If your problem is 1 or 2 out of three passenger doors then it's not the GM5.

-What's the turn around time?
+What's the turnaround time?

-E46Fanatics.com - "door locks are crazy" The mother of all E46 door lock threads at over 5 years and 14 pages.
+E46Fanatics.com - "door locks are crazy" The mother of all E46 door lock threads at over 10 years and 17 pages.

 E46Fanatics.com - "door lock"